OpenMoonRay/openmoonray-docs/docs/moonray/maps/NoiseWorleyMap.md

           | trs = 5

-        <p>Order in which to apply the translation, rotation, and frequency</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">Order in which to apply the translation, rotation, and frequency</p>

     <h3>translation</h3>